 A Heart of Gold

-For instance, in 1942, Bette founded the Hollywood Canteen, a club for soldiers to enjoy free of charge, where beautiful celebrities would be in attendance every night to chat and dance with the boys before they went off to war.
 Guess who was at the Hollywood Canteen nearly every night after long days at the studio to serve the soldiers food, dance, and converse with them?
-Yep, Bette Davis.

 Bette also supported both her mother Ruthie and her sister Bobby financially from the time she became a star until their respective deaths.
 This included buying her mother nice homes in the Hollywood area, indulging Ruthie’s extravagant lifestyle, and footing the bills for Bobby’s frequent stays in various mental institutions.
-Bette definitely had a big heart beneath her often rough exterior.
+Bette Davis clearly had a big heart and great loyalty to the people she loved.